 Memurubu Turisthytte is an old mountain lodge with a lot of history written in the walls.
 It is staffed.
 After the extension was set up in 1993 it's now one of the most modern in Jotunheimen.
 We can offer almost anything you need for a successful stay up in the mountains.
 The new building contains nice rooms for families, with bathroom and wc, as well as great living areas, a dining room and a cafeteria.
 There are a total of 150 beds in rooms for 2 and 4 persons.

 Day 8 - Memurubu - Gjendesheim, return to Oslo

 Hike steep up from Memurubu, across the famous Besseggen Ridge and over Veslfjellet (1743 m.a.sl.) to the lodge Gjendesheim.
 Scree and some steep parts.

 Boat to Gjendesheim.
 Departure by bus from Gjendesheim 17.30, to Oslo Bus Terminal, arrival 22.10.

 In order to participate on tours with the Norwegian Trekking Association you need a membership.
-Membership is NOK 700 or individual membership, and is not included in the trip price.
+Membership is NOK 800 or individual membership, and is included in the trip price.
 Reduced rates for family membership is available.
 We can help arrange this for you.

 Most of the terrain in Jotunheimen is shaped by glaciers thousands of years ago.
 This means that most of the terrain consist of valleys where the elevation is between 800 - 1400 meters, steep hillsides and peaks where the elevation is 2000 - 2500 meters above sea level.
 The area is recommended for shure-footed and strong hikers, because of long distances between the cabins and hilly terrain.
 Boulders and scree make the access difficult at the high mountain passes/peaks.

 Note: The duration given in the program is estimated walking time without breaks.
-There is a shorter version of this trek available if time if this is an issue.
+There is a shorter version of this trek available if time is an issue.